2 arrested in Serbia suspected of smuggling Cubans to Spain as part of an international crime group | Law-Order

 - Serbia

-Serbian police said on Monday they have arrested two people suspected of helping smuggling Cubans toward Spain as part of an international crime group.
+Serbian police said Monday they have arrested two people suspected of helping smuggle Cubans toward Spain as part of an international crime group.

 The two Serbian citizens were arrested in a monthslong investigation in cooperation with Spain, the Interpol and Europol, police said in a statement.
 They said 18 more suspects have been arrested in Spain.

-The suspects in Serbia are accused of organizing the illegal transfer of at least 53 people to neighboring countries — North Macedonia or Bosnia — and on to Spain, said the statement.
+The suspects in Serbia are accused of organising the illegal transfer of at least 53 people to neighbouring countries — North Macedonia or Bosnia — and on to Spain, said the statement.

 The country in April revoked a visa-free travel arrangement with Cuba following reports of Cubans moving on toward Spain and other EU countries after first coming to Serbia as tourists.